xfangfang/borealis/library/lib/extern/fmt/doc/syntax.md

 // Output: [h, e, l, l, o]
 fmt::print("{::d}", std::vector{'h', 'e', 'l', 'l', 'o'});
 // Output: [104, 101, 108, 108, 111]
+fmt::print("{:n:f}", std::array{std::numbers::pi, std::numbers::e});
+// Output: 3.141593, 2.718282
 ```

 ## Format Examples

 This section contains examples of the format syntax and comparison with
-the printf formatting.
+the `printf` formatting.

-In most of the cases the syntax is similar to the printf formatting,
+In most of the cases the syntax is similar to the `printf` formatting,
 with the addition of the `{}` and with `:` used instead of `%`.
 For
 example, `"%03.2f"` can be translated to `"{:03.2f}"`.